bhanodhayg/Data1202/README.md

 We began with the iloc function and started counting the columns.
 We created a function just to return the top 1000 records and it worked perfectly.

 ## 🚀 About Me
-I am an aspiring Data Analyst
+I am an aspiring Data Analyst.

 ## 🛠 Skills
 Python,Sql, Power Bi, Tableau